SCP Foundation: SCP-173 image removal

+Tenth V/H/S installment

+In July 2026, a tenth installment to the V/H/S franchise was announced, titled V/H/S: SCP, slated for release in 2027.
+Film production company A24 picked up the film for distribution, collaborating with Spooky Pictures and Image Nation Studios.

+The SCP wiki released a statement that no writer or staff member had been contacted regarding the film, and that no communication of their own to the filmmakers or producers has been successful.
+The statement also ascertained that A24 "does not and cannot have any exclusive rights to anything related to the SCP Foundation".
+Because the SCP Foundation project exists under the CC BY-SA 3.0 license, any derivative work centered around the SCP Foundation must be released under the same license, meaning that A24 could not distribute the film in a manner that prevents it from being freely copied (e.g, any individual could upload the entirety of A24's film to YouTube where others could watch it for free with no legal repercussions).

 Reception

 The SCP Foundation has received largely positive reviews.
 Michelle Starr of CNET praised the creepy nature of the stories.
 Gavia Baker-Whitelaw, writing for the Daily Dot, praised the originality of the wiki and described it as the "most uniquely compelling horror writing on the Internet".
 She noted that the series rarely contained gratuitous gore.
 Rather, the horror of the series was often established through the reports' "pragmatic" and "deadpan" style, as well as through the inclusion of detail.
 Lisa Suhay, writing for the Christian Science Monitor, also noted the SCP Wiki's "tongue-in-cheek style".

 Alex Eichler, writing for io9, noted that the series had varying levels of quality and that some of the reports were dull or repetitive.
 However, he praised the SCP stories for not becoming overly dark, and for containing more light-hearted reports.
 Additionally, he praised the wide variety of concepts covered in the report and said that the wiki contained writings that would appeal to all readers.
-Leigh Alexander, writing for The Guardian, noted that the wiki's voting system allows readers to easily locate content which "the community thinks are best and most scary."
+Leigh Alexander, writing for The Guardian, noted that the wiki's voting system allows readers to easily locate works which "the community thinks are best and most scary."

 Winston Cook-Wilson, writing for Inverse, compared the SCP stories to the writings of American author H. P. Lovecraft.
 Like Lovecraft, SCP casefiles generally lack action sequences and are written in a pseudo-academic tone.
 Cook-Wilson argued that both Lovecraft's works and those of the SCP Wiki were strengthened by the tensions between their detached scientific tone and the unsettling, horrific nature of the stories being told.

 Bryan Alexander, writing in The New Digital Storytelling, stated that the SCP Foundation is possibly "the most advanced achievement of wiki storytelling" due to the large-scale and recurring process through which the wiki's user-base creates literary content.